containers/crun-vm/docs/3-kubernetes.md

-# Example: Using `crun-qemu` in Kubernetes
+# 3. Using `crun-qemu` as a Kuberntes runtime

-It is possible to use `crun-qemu` to run VMs as regular pods in a [Kubernetes] cluster.
+It is possible to use `crun-qemu` as a [Kubernetes] runtime, allowing you to run VMs as regular pods.

 ## Preparation

-To enable the `crun-qemu` on a cluster, follow these steps:
+To enable `crun-qemu` on a Kubernetes cluster, follow these steps:

 1. Ensure that the cluster is using the [CRI-O] container runtime.
-Refer to Kubernetes' docs on [container runtimes].
+Refer to the Kubernetes docs on [container runtimes].

 2. Install `crun-qemu` on all cluster nodes where pods may be scheduled.
-Refer to the [Installing] section of the README.
+Refer to the [installation instructions].

-3. Append the following to `/etc/crio/crio.conf`:
+3. Append the following to `/etc/crio/crio.conf` (adjust the `runtime_path` if necessary):

    ```toml
    [crio.runtime.runtimes.crun-qemu]